What are the best high protein vegetarian foods? How do you get protein as a vegetarian? Are there “best vegetarian protein sources?”

 As you can see, though they be little, they are fierce!
 The nutrients can add up quickly.

 Nuts can also offer great sources of protein, healthy fats and fiber.
-The healthy unsaturated fats in nuts have also been shown to reduce cholesterol, as well as a myriad of other benefits.
+The healthy unsaturated fats in nuts have also been shown to reduce cholesterol, as well as a myriad of other benefits (5).

+Dairy is also a great addition to a high protein vegetarian diet.
 Anyone who knows me well knows I can’t live without my greek yogurt.
-I rely on it every day as my mid afternoon snack and for a protein boost.
+I rely on it every day as my mid-afternoon snack and for a protein boost.

-Greek yogurt can even be thrown in guacamole and other dips!
+Greek yogurt can even be thrown in guacamole and other dips to meet protein needs for a high protein vegetarian needs.

 Favorite meatless meal?